Click here to read PART 1, “Things I wish I learned sooner about audio engineering.”

 I remember when I had just finished one of my first mixes, and I was excited about it.
-I thought it sounded great so I showed a more experienced engineer “Hey, look at this amazing mix I did.”
-After hearing it for less than 30 seconds, he said the guitars were clashing around 3-5 kHz and it was interfering with the vocal.
-As soon as he told me that I heard exactly what he was talking about but if you asked me two hours before I would have said the mix sounded great and vocals were really slammin’.
+I thought it sounded great, so I showed a more experienced engineer, “Hey, look at this amazing mix I did.”
+After hearing it for less than 30 seconds, he said the guitars were clashing around 3-5 kHz, and it was interfering with the vocal.
+As soon as he told me that, I heard exactly what he was talking about, but if you asked me two hours before, I would have said the mix sounded great and the vocals were really slammin’.

 Gain staging is a thing

 Do you know that signal going into that plugin?
 Well, you need to be aware of the level going out of it and into the next plug-in.
 I always knew what gain staging was, but it took me a while to get into good habits of checking to make sure levels were right and to figure out what plugins or gear works best at what input level.
 It’s something that seems so easy, but it’s also so easy to mess up.

-Make your own opinion, don’t listen to assholes on the internet
+Make your own opinion, and don’t listen to assholes on the internet

 People on the internet have no idea what the hell they are talking about (except AudioHertz).
 Try everything and decide for yourself, make your opinion.
 Listen to what people have to say but take it all with a grain of salt, what works for one person might not work for you.